fightiiing/ChatGPT-Dall-e/README.md

-Functional ChatGPT api in a React made app.
+Chatbox made with ChatGPT api in React.